 Computers are an essential part of all programs at BTC.
-Students are required to have one of the following:

-- 1. A personal computer with some type of word processing software, web camera (with microphone) and reliable internet access.
-Or, - 2.
-Access to a personal computer with some type of word processing software, web camera (with microphone) and reliable internet access.
+Students are required to have a personal computer with word processing software, web camera (with microphone) and reliable internet access.

-BTC students may use the school's computer labs/library anytime they are available during regular business hours.
+BTC students may use the school's computer labs/library/printer anytime they are available during regular business hours.